-According to Figure 1.1, Secondary structures are highlighted along the both axis.
-Both $\alpha$ -helices and $\beta$ -strands represented by black and grey respectively.
-While at the left side, the structural protein features are shown: (a) Anti-parallel sheet contacts; (b) parallel sheet contacts; (c) contacts between helical regions.
+According to Fig. 1, Secondary structures are highlighted along the both axis.
+Both α -helices and β -strands represented by black and grey respectively.
+While on the left side, the structural protein features are shown: (a) Anti-parallel sheet contacts; (b) parallel sheet contacts; (c) contacts between helical regions.
 Generally, a residue pair considers as a contact when the distance between the residues within a pair is below a defined distance threshold.
 The distance threshold is calculated in angstrom (Å) which measure as 0.1 nanometre or 1 x 10-10 metres.
-In CASP, default distance threshold used for assessment is 8Å which is same as the threshold used in this research.
+In CASP (Critical Assessment of Techniques for Protein Structure Prediction), default distance threshold used for assessment is 8Å which is same as the threshold used in this research.